Katong Park MRT Station

 Exits

-Katong Park MRT station has two exits leading to ground level.
-More details will be confirmed closer to the opening of the station.
+Katong Park MRT station has two exits leading to street level.

 Exit Location Nearby